 Okay, we admit it.
 We’re clearly on Team Almost-Every-Situation-Calls-For-Socks.
 Especially when they’re as breathable, durable, and comfortable as the ones we’re whipping up at the mill.

 At the end of the day, though, we’re all different, and that difference should be valued.
+One of us even chooses to sleep with just one sock on.
 As long as you’re getting good sleep, you do you.